 For stubborn paint stains that don’t come off after using white spirit, you should use an alcohol-based solvent.
 Alcohol works better on dried paint stains.
 You can use acetone or rubbing alcohol to remove the stubborn stain.
 If that doesn’t work, then it’s time to pull out the big guns.

-Use chemical-based paint stripper on the surface.
-Usually, no paint stain or coating can withstand a chemical-based paint stripper.
+Use a chemical-based paint stripper on the surface.
+Usually, no paint can withstand a chemical-based paint stripper.

 Chemical-based paint strippers are specifically designed to remove even the toughest of paint stains or coatings from a variety of surfaces.